 hostname : Entechin TLDomain name : .com

-Declaring static variable inside the method
+Declaring static variables inside the method

 The first thing we need to do is create a class called site_name.
 Creating a method “site” using the ‘def’ keyword.
 Inside this method printing the static variable.
 As a result, we can directly use the data attributes of the site() method by using the site_name class module.
 Lastly, printing the static variable for the object of the class site.
 Creating three static variables and printing their instance attributes by storing the results in the class object.
-Then using class object “site” with the instances respectively with the instances attributes.
+Then use class object “site” with the instances respectively with the instances attributes.

 Objects representing instances of the class are called self-objects.
 By using the Python keyword “self”, we can access a class’ attributes and methods.